nicoboyce/ds/_portfolio/project1.md

 alt: Checkout.com logo

 caption:
-  title: Threads
+  title: Checkout.com
-  subtitle: Illustration
+  subtitle: Salesforce to Zendesk migration
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/logos/checkout-logo.jpg
 ---
 Use this area to describe your project. **Markdown** supported.
 This entry (project1.md) uses links for the image sources.
 All other projects in the portfolio use local images.
 Both work just fine!
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.